 I shall never forget faces of young people behind the bars of the first transports, nor the horror of escaping bullets in Budapest, while searching for food

 Katarína Bendová was born on January 18, 1929 in Košice as Katarína Skalová.
 Since childhood she lived with her parents in Bratislava as their only child.
 When her father lost a job due to anti-Jewish laws, the family moved to live with their uncle from Žilina for almost two years.
 Thanks to his connections and a status of being an “economic-important Jew” he temporarily provided them with protection.
 Since 1942 Katarína, separated from her parents, was hiding under a false identity as a female apprentice in Komárno (part of the Hungary back then).
 When the fascist Arrow Cross Party radically took over Hungary, Katarína returned back to her parents hiding in Budapest.
 Here they together survived the occupation of Hungarian capital that lasted for nearly three months.
 After the end of the war the whole family returned to Bratislava, where she has been living until now.
 She studied chemical engineering and worked at the Chemical and Food Research Institute.
-Mrs. Bendová is a widow; she has one daughter and two grandsons.
+Mrs. Bendová was a widow; she had one daughter and two grandsons.
+Katarína Bendová died on 25 September 2020.